bh555/SC1015_Z137_Grp6/README.md

 2. SC1015 Mini Project.ipynb
 3. Powerpoint Slides

+#### Note: The excel sheet is compressed into a zip file due to upload size constraints by Github.

 ##  Algorithms & Libraries used:
 - [Graphviz](https://graphviz.org/download/) (Ensure to install both executable and python package.)
 - One-Hot Encoding (Using pandas .get_dummies)